expertanalytics/xal/content/projects/shyft/_index.md

 ---
 title: "Shyft"
 weight: 40
-summary: "Shyft is an open source high performance simulator for distributed hydrological
+summary: >
-          simulations, with Expert Analytics AS as one of the major contributors."
+    Shyft is an open source high performance simulator for distributed hydrological simulations, with Expert Analytics AS as one of the major contributors.
 ---

 Hydrology is the study of water on and beneath the earth's surface, and a